ITLinuxCL/Varnish-Agent-Dashboard/README.md

 ##Introduction
-This is a simple HTML Dashboard that works together with the new Varnish Agent 2 (https://github.com/varnish/vagent2).
+This is a simple realtime HTML Dashboard that works together with the new Varnish Agent 2 (https://github.com/varnish/vagent2).

 ![Screenshot](https://raw.github.com/pbruna/Varnish-Agent-Dashboard/master/img/screenshot.png)